Kimbsy/y-combinator-animation/script.md

 (inc (inc 42))    ;; => 44
 ```

 We call a function by wrapping it in parens along with its arguments.
 We can nest them however we like.
-The expressions get evaluated inside to out, so in the second example here the internal `(inc 42)` is turned into 43 and then passed into the second inc which gives us 44.
+The expressions get evaluated inside to out, so in the second example here the internal "increment 42" is turned into 43 and then passed into the second increment which gives us 44.

 ### Defining a variable